HommeOursPorc/ftup/README.md

   -c               Clean upgrade (no settings restoration).
   -d <path>        Overrides default download directory (/tmp/ftupwd/).
   -f               Force 'unzip on the fly' download mode.
+                   This is for devices with low RAM that can't hold both the zip and firmware files in RAM simultaneously.
   -n               Use wget '--no-check-certificate'
                    (you can try this if wget fail to download the firmware).
   -o               Only download firmware (no installation).